-While it’s great to have a desk and homework space everywhere your child resides or spends time, prepare for homework to be done anywhere.
-All necessary supplies and completed work should stay permanently in a backpack, organized with folders and pencil cases.
-Many schools give your child access to online textbooks or even additional books.
+While it’s great to have a desk and homework space everywhere your child resides or spends time, prepare them for doing homework anywhere.
+All necessary supplies and completed work should stay permanently in a backpack that’s organized with folders and pencil cases.
+Many schools give students access to online textbooks or even additional books.
 (If you aren’t sure of what’s available, ask.)
-If your child has a smartphone, he or she should get into the habit of taking pictures of relevant textbook pages so they are always available.
-For kids who live in more than one home, most teachers are willing to distribute two copies of parent notes and school flyers so that all caregivers stay in the loop and the student doesn’t have an additional burden placed on them.
-Some kids might benefit from extra copies of homework; multiple folders help keep things straight if the child is moving around a lot.
-Speak with the teacher about your situation and make them a partner.
+If your child has a smartphone, they should get into the habit of taking pictures of relevant textbook pages so they are always available.

 Hungry kids have a hard time focusing on homework.
 If your child is going to be in transit a lot, make sure they have access to enough healthy snacks and meals.
 Check out these creative ideas, including hot meals for families on the run.

 Older kids might be alone in the hours after school.
 How do you supervise them from afar?
-High school English teacher Kris Gonzalez has her students take pictures of completed work and text it to parents as proof of completion.
-Parent Alicia Sambrano-Priest, who often doesn’t get home from work until close to bedtime, changes the family Wi-Fi password daily; her son receives the new password as soon as she receives the text message showing his homework has been finished.
+One high school English teacher of my acquaintance has her students take pictures of completed work and text it to parents as proof of completion.
+Another way for working parents to keep tabs is to change the family Wi-Fi password daily; send your child the new password as soon as they send you a text message showing that their homework has been finished.

-When schedules are hectic, children are splitting time between different caregivers, or parents are overwhelmed, it can be challenging to monitor your student’s progress closely.
+When schedules are hectic, it can be challenging to monitor your student’s progress closely.
 But don’t let this fall through the cracks.
-Many schools have online assignment sites that make it easy to quickly check in.
+Utilize the school’s online assignment site to check in regularly.
 If you are feeling confused, try asking the teacher to update you briefly every week by email about your student’s progress.
 If you still see low test scores and missing assignments, call a meeting that includes the child and all parents and teachers.
 Consider requesting a communication sheet that your child brings to each teacher to sign every day.
-Kathleen Church, a high-school math teacher and parent of five, has created a sheet for her own children and students (see below).
-Teachers note homework assignments and check off sections for class participation and work completion.
-A reward or consequence at home corresponds to the comments on the sheet.

 Younger students might not have homework every day, or they might receive all homework at once in a packet, due back once a week.
 Whatever the case, set the expectation of doing some work every day, even if it’s just reading or reviewing, to set good habits early on.